A1L33N/hair_salon/README.md

 ## Description

-_This simple hair salon is capable of tracking clients and stylists in a simple hair salon database.
+_This simple hair salon is capable of tracking clients and stylists in a  database.
 Users can add stylists, add clients, and assign clients to a stylist._

 ## Setup